giubuig/triadic-approximation-for-contagions-on-higher-order-networks/README.md

 [![DOI](https://zenodo.org/badge/xxx.svg)](https://zenodo.org/badge/latestdoi/xxx)

-'tri_approx.jl' allows to reproduce all the mean-field results.
+'tri_approx.jl' allows to reproduce all the mean-field results and the plots for random regular hypergraphs.

 'aux.jl' contains the code to run Montecarlo simulations.